fhonsiah/alx-system_engineering-devops/0x00-shell_basics/README.md

    use the command # mv  /dirA  /dirB/
 8. Delete the file in a certain directory use the command # rm /tmp/my_first_directory/betty
+9. Delete a directory inside another directory use the command # rmdir /tmp/my_first_directory